 Once your puppy reaches adulthood, goat milk has vitamins and minerals that dogs can use to maintain good health when used as part of a balanced diet.
 Remember that as dogs get past the puppy phase, they produce less lactase.
-Keep an eye out for lactose intolerance symptoms (gas, bloating, diarrhea) especially if you are feeding cow milk instead of goat milk.
+Keep an eye out for lactose intolerance symptoms (gas, bloating, diarrhea), especially if you are feeding cow milk instead of goat milk.

 Is goat milk safe for older or sick dogs?

-Older dogs or dogs recovering from an illness can benefit from the easy to digest nutrition and electrolytes that goat milk provides.
-In fact, it is common to find directions for convalescing dogs on goat milk based puppy formula.
+Older dogs or dogs recovering from an illness can benefit from the easy-to-digest nutrition and electrolytes that goat milk provides.
+In fact, it is common to find directions for convalescing dogs on goat milk-based puppy formula.

-You've probably heard the recommendation that if a human is taking a round of antibiotics they should also eat yogurt or other fermented foods to help repopulate their gut with healthy bacteria.
+You've probably heard the recommendation that if a human is taking a round of antibiotics, they should also eat yogurt or other fermented foods to help repopulate their gut with healthy bacteria.
 The same is true for your dog.
 Plain yogurt (that is not full of sugar or artificial flavors) can help speed your dog's recovery.

-Whenever you introduce a new food to your dog, make sure to feed just a little bit and check for any allergy reactions or symptoms.
+Whenever you introduce a new food to your dog, make sure to feed just a little bit and check for any allergic reactions or symptoms.
 Whether you use pasteurized goat milk, raw milk goat milk, or goat milk yogurt, they should all be safe for your dog as long as he or she has no allergy issues.

-Unfortunately, Goat Milk Stuff is not able to ship goat milk or goat milk yogurt at this time.
+Unfortunately, Goat Milk Stuff is not able to ship goat milk at this time.
 If you are not within driving distance of our farm, you will need to expand your search.
-Keep asking around and don't give up.
+Keep asking around, and don't give up.
 Your pet will thank you for it!